M Idioms

 - to play around or engage in idle activity

-The children were messing around in the school yard before the class began.
+The children were messing around in the school yard before school began.

 mess up